-Vice President of Business Services Academic Senate President or designee Classified Senate President or designee
+- Vice President of Business Services

+- Academic Senate President or designee

+- Classified Senate President or designee

-Four Academic Senate representatives
+- Four Academic Senate representatives

-Two Classified Senate representatives
+- Two Classified Senate representatives

-One Associated Student Government representative
+- Two Associated Student Government representatives

-Two Management representatives
+- Two Management representatives

-EX OFFICIO MEMBER

-Academic Data Specialist

-Alternative Media Specialist
+- Assistive Computer Technology/Media Access Specialist

-Director of Information Technology
+- Director of Information Technology

-Instructional Technologist/Designer
+- Instructional Technologist/Designer

+- Institutional Effectiveness representative
-Review and make recommendations for revisions to the college Technology Master Plan.

-Develop annual and long-term objectives and action steps to implement the recommendations of the Technology Master Plan, Educational Master Plan, or other college plans, as they relate to the committee's purpose.

-Study existing technology and technological infrastructure and recommend alterations and improvements.

-Ensure ongoing attention to equitable educational access and outcomes, and removal of barriers for underserved populations and students with disabilities.

-Review, evaluate and make recommendations regarding new technologies for college use.
+- Review and make recommendations for revisions to the college Technology Master Plan. - Develop annual and long-term objectives and action steps to implement the recommendations of the Technology Master Plan, Educational Master Plan, or other college plans, as they relate to the committee's purpose. - Study existing technology and technological infrastructure and recommend alterations and improvements. - Ensure ongoing attention to equitable educational access and outcomes and removal of barriers for underserved populations and students with disabilities. - Review, evaluate, and make recommendations regarding new technologies for college use.

-Review, evaluate and make recommendations regarding allocation of technology refresh and infrastructure funds.

-Assess and recommend technology training provided through professional development, computer support and self-guided training systems to ensure that the training meets the needs of faculty and staff.

-Hear and address technology concerns brought to the committee's attention.

-Rank technology related resource requests, as requested by the Budget Committee.
+- Review, evaluate, and make recommendations regarding allocation of technology refresh and infrastructure funds. - Assess and recommend technology training provided through professional development, computer support, and self-guided training systems to ensure that the training meets institutional needs. - Hear and address technology concerns brought to the committee's attention. - Rank technology related resource requests as a part of the program review process.

-The TEC meets monthly during the academic year in accordance with the calendar established by the College Planning Council.
+TEC meets monthly during the academic year in accordance with the calendar established by the College Planning Council.

-OPERATIONAL COMMITTEES
+STANDING COMMITTEES